The Ethical Foundations of the UN Framework (Judicial and Institutional Version)

 4.1 Parity

-Structured non-domination across groups and regions through institutional safeguards rather than political discretion.
+Structured non-domination across groups and regions through institutional safeguards.

 4.2 Rights-Based Dignity

-Dignity protected through enforceable legal and institutional design rather than discretionary or informal practice.
+Dignity protected through enforceable legal and institutional frameworks rather than discretionary practice.

 4.3 Layered Governance

-Distribution of authority across multiple levels to support autonomy, accountability, and inclusion within plural constitutional orders.
+Authority distributed across governance levels to support autonomy, accountability, and inclusion.

 4.4 Rotating Representation